FreeCAD/FreeCAD/BUILD_OSX.md

 ---

-# Building ⚙️ FreeCAD on macOS ⌘ using homebrew 🍺 with & without a formula file
+# Building FreeCAD on macOS using homebrew with & without a formula file

 <a name="homebrew-build-fc-on-macos"></a>

-> The below procedure provides on alternative way to install FreeCAD from the git source on macOS without having to use conda, but rather rely on [**mac homebrew**][lnk1] to manage dependencies.
+> The below procedure provides an alternative way to install FreeCAD from the git source on macOS without having to use conda, but rather relies on [**mac homebrew**][lnk1] to manage dependencies.

 ## Requirements

 <a name="homebrew-requirements"></a>

-- macOS, running high sierra _10.13_ or later
+- macOS, running High Sierra _10.13_ or later
-- mac homebrew installed and working
+- homebrew installed and working
-- all required dependencies to build FreeCAD installed using `brew install`
+- All required dependencies to build FreeCAD installed using `brew install`

-There is an official [**homebrew tap**][lnk2] that provides a list of formula along with freecad to setup all the dependencies to build FreeCAD from source on macOS, and also provides prebuilt bottles to install FreeCAD from a package rather than building from source.
+There is an official [**homebrew tap**][lnk2] that provides a list of formulas along with FreeCAD to setup all the dependencies to build FreeCAD from source on macOS, and also provides prebuilt bottles to install FreeCAD from a package rather than building from source.

 > 💡 The below steps will build a FreeCAD binary that will launch FreeCAD from a command line interface, and will **NOT** build the **FreeCAD.app** bundle, ie. a double clickable app icon that can be launched from a Finder window.